 Cancer chemotherapy is the use of drugs to kill cancer cells.
 Unlike radiation and surgery, which are localized treatments, chemotherapy is a systemic treatment, meaning the drugs travel throughout the whole body.
 This means chemotherapy can reach cancer cells that may have spread, or metastasized, to other areas.

 Chemotherapy is usually given after surgery.
-Research is being done to study the effects of chemotherapy given in an effort to shrink the stomach cancer before surgery.
+Research is being done to study the effects of chemotherapy given in an effort to shrink the tumor before surgery.

-Chemotherapy agents may be given by mouth or by injection into a vein.
+Chemotherapy agents may be given by IV or by mouth.
 Research is studying the effects of chemotherapy instilled directly into the abdomen, called intraperitoneal chemotherapy.